kubiks-inc/otel/packages/otel-upstash-queues/README.md

 ## What Gets Traced

+This instrumentation provides two main functions:

+1. **`instrumentUpstash`** - Wraps the QStash client to trace message publishing
+2. **`instrumentConsumer`** - Wraps your message handler to trace message consumption

+### Publisher Instrumentation

-This instrumentation specifically wraps the `client.publishJSON` method, creating a single clean span for each message publish operation.
+The `instrumentUpstash` function wraps the `client.publishJSON` method, creating a span with `SpanKind.CLIENT` for each message publish operation.

+### Consumer Instrumentation

+The `instrumentConsumer` function wraps your message handler, creating a span with `SpanKind.SERVER` for each message received and processed.

 ## Span Attributes

-Each span includes:
+### Publisher Spans (`instrumentUpstash`)

 | Attribute                      | Description                                 | Example                                      |
 | ------------------------------ | ------------------------------------------- | -------------------------------------------- |